 For die-hard fans of furious on-pitch action and off-pitch strategizing FIFA 17 sports a novel interpretation of the noble football game.
-As well as an all-new game engine by Frostbite that magnificently ratchets up the fun, suspense and glory.
-While lots of changes and ingenious tweaking have been lovingly carried out on the FIFA 17, it still however stays largely true to the lineage of it’s predecessors like FIFA 16 and FIFA 15 from Electronics Arts (EA).
+As well as an all-new game engine by Frostbite that magnificently ratchets up the fun, suspense, and glory.
+While lots of changes and ingenious tweaking have been lovingly carried out on FIFA 17, it still, however, stays largely true to the lineage of its predecessors like FIFA 16 and FIFA 15 from Electronics Arts (EA).

 It might well alienate ‘traditional’ fans of the FIFA series and leave itself vulnerable to their vitriolic criticism and savage put-downs.
 But for others, it opens up a whole new universe to play around in.
-One where your dreams, your dribbling feet and commitment to the soccer just might eventually uplift you from a total unknown to a God ardently worshiped by millions of adoring fans around the globe.
-EA games did a great job by introducing numerous new additions on the FIFA 17.
+One where your dreams, your dribbling feet, and your commitment to soccer just might eventually uplift you from a total unknown to a God ardently worshiped by millions of adoring fans around the globe.
+EA Games did a great job by introducing numerous new additions to FIFA 17.

 At first sight, it would appear that the crew behind FIFA 17 sat up all night and far into the next day going over a quite lengthy list of FIFA 16’s identified shortcomings.
-Bravely nursing a sore head and determined to do better they then embarked on a total tear down of the game as we know it.
-The result is an all-new story line you just cannot help but fall in love with.
-Even though the players who played the whole FIFA lineup may not like the quick jump from the FIFA 16 to the 17.
+Bravely nursing a sore head and determined to do better they then embarked on a total teardown of the game as we know it.
+The result is an all-new storyline you just cannot help but fall in love with.
+Even though the players who played the whole FIFA lineup may not like the quick jump from FIFA 16 to 17.

 Should he pass the trial and get admitted to the academy the struggle has just begun!
 Over the course of his football career, he will face a really comprehensive mix of setbacks, triumphs, and disappointments that will teach you and him the enduring value of hard work, skill and focus.